gokcetrgn/gokcetrgn/README.md

 ### <div align="center">I'm Gökçe, a student in Karadeniz Technical University</div>

-- I learnt dart & flutter and made some apps, currently learning Android mobile development with Kotlin.
+- I learnt javascript & Node.js and made some projects, currently learning back end development.
 I'm just in beginning so adding my basic projects to Github

 - Each project for me is a new learning opportunity, and I can't wait to share what I learn with you.
 I'm eagerly waiting for your feedback on my future projects